department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 | Each additional child under age 18 | $25.00 | $33.00 | $42.00 | $50.00 |
 | Each additional child over age 18 in a qualifying school program | $82.00 | $109.00 | $136.00 | $164.00 |
 | Spouse receiving aid and attendance (A&A) | $47.00 | $62.00 | $78.00 | $94.00 |

+<h5> How to find your monthly compensation rate using these tables </h5>

+Start with the "Base rates" table.
+Find the dependent status in the left column that best describes you.
+Then look for your disability rating in the top row.
+Where your dependent status and disability rating meet, you'll find your monthly compensation rate.

+For example: If you're a Veteran with at least one child and a spouse, but no dependent parents and you have a 30% disability rating, your monthly compensation rate would be <b>$1,522.71</b>.

 <ul>
       <li><b>If you have more than one child,</b> please note that the rates are different for children who are under the age of 18 and those who are over 18 and in a qualifying school program.
 To find your total monthly compensation rate, find the base rate, then add the amount for each child, depending on their age and school status. <br>